Wynyard railway station (England): History

 As part of the 1923 grouping, the NER became part of the London and North Eastern Railway (LNER).
 Passenger traffic remained low and consequentially, the LNER withdrew stopping passenger trains on 2 November 1931 from which point only goods were handled at Wynyard.
 Some express passenger trains did however continue to use the route.
 During the Second World War, the station was used as the disembarking point for wounded soldiers travelling to the emergency military hospital in Sedgefield to recover from their injuries.

 After the war, the northbound track was, on several occasions, used to store surplus wagons, making the line only passable to southbound trains.
 Wynyard station was eventually closed completely on 2 April 1951 though the line was still used by mineral traffic until 6 July 1966.

-After the line was closed and the tracks lifted, it was purchased by the two local authorities whose areas it passed through, meaning that the line through Wynyard came under the control of Durham County Council who converted it into the Castle Eden Walkway cycle path (now part of the Wynyard Woodland Park).
+After the line was closed and the tracks lifted, Wynyard Railway Station building and adjacent land was privately purchased and the old line purchased by the two local authorities whose areas it passed through, meaning that the line through Wynyard came under the control of Durham County Council who converted it into the Castle Eden Walkway cycle path (now part of the Wynyard Woodland Park).